Menu Close

 • Dementia

 Many cases of memory loss are temporary and can easily be treated.
-However, for dementia or other progressive memory disorders, long-term planning is required to decrease or manage the symptoms.
+However, for dementia or other progressive memory disorders, long-term planning is required to decrease or manage symptoms.

 Studies show that genetics do affect memory loss.
 For instance, a gene called apolipoprotein E is associated with Alzheimer’s.
-Thus, individuals who inherit one (or more) copies of the gene are at greater risk.
+Thus, individuals who inherit one or more copies of the gene are at greater risk.

 Does Memory Loss Run in the Family?

-Find Personalized Memory Care Services at Ventana
+Call Today to Find Personalized Memory Care Services at Ventana